Sublinear Random Access Generators for Preferential Attachment Graphs: Abstract

 We consider the problem of sampling from a distribution on graphs, specifically when the distribution is defined by an evolving graph model, and consider the time, space and randomness complexities of such samplers.

 In the standard approach, the whole graph is chosen randomly according to the randomized evolving process, stored in full, and then queries on the sampled graph are answered by simply accessing the stored graph.
 This may require prohibitive amounts of time, space and random bits, especially when only a small number of queries are actually issued.
-Instead, we propose to generate the graph on-the-fly, in response to queries, and therefore to require amounts of time, space, and random bits which are a function of the actual number of queries.
+Instead, we propose a setting where one generates parts of the sampled graph on-the-fly, in response to queries, and therefore requires amounts of time, space, and random bits which are a function of the actual number of queries.
+Yet, the responses to the queries correspond to a graph sampled from the distribution in question.

-We focus on two random graph models: the Barab{\'{a}}si-Albert Preferential Attachment model (BA-graphs)~\cite{BA99} and the random recursive tree model~\cite{survey_trees}.
+Within this framework we focus on two random graph models: the Barab{\'{a}}si-Albert Preferential Attachment model (BA-graphs) {(Science, 286(5439):509--512) (for the special case of out-degree $1$)} and the random recursive tree model {(Theory of Probability and Mathematical Statistics, (51):1--28)}.
 We give on-the-fly generation algorithms for both models.
 With probability $1-1/\poly(n)$, each and every query is answered in $\polylog(n)$ time, and the increase in space and the number of random bits consumed by any single query are both $\polylog(n)$, where $n$ denotes the number of vertices in the graph.

-Our results show that, although the BA random graph model is defined by a sequential process, efficient random access to the graph's nodes is possible.
+Our work thus proposes a new approach for the access to huge graphs sampled from a given distribution, and our results show that, although the BA random graph model is defined by a sequential process, efficient random access to the graph's nodes is possible.
 In addition to the conceptual contribution, efficient on-the-fly generation of random graphs can serve as a tool for the efficient simulation of sublinear algorithms over large BA-graphs, and the efficient estimation of their performance on such graphs.